 The digital images will not be returned after the judging process.
 The Wharton Esherick Museum reserves the right to use the images for educational and/or publicity purposes, acknowledging the artist.
 (Once received, if a selected piece does not meet the jury’s expectations as represented in the slides, it will not be included in the exhibition.)

-$25 mail in fee ($15 for Wharton Esherick Museum members).
+$25 mail in fee, $15 for Wharton Esherick Museum members and Horace Hartshaw entries (applies to current high school students only) are $15 per person.
 The fee is non-refundable and covers the entry of up to three pieces.
 Additional entries must be made for additional pieces.
 Make checks payable to the Wharton Esherick Museum.

 Wharton Esherick Museum